cloudflare/lua-resty-logger-socket/README.md

 Name
 ====

-lua-resty-logger-socket - nonblocking remote logging for the ngx_lua
+lua-resty-logger-socket - nonblocking remote access logging for Nginx

 Status
 ======

-This library is under heavy development.
+This library is still experimental and under early development.

 Description
 ===========